Jamazi4/bimcat/node-notes.md

 combo added to vector and plane, some more cosmetics making nodes bigger. two burning things are - transform node and conditional input slot

+now panning is on rmb

+REFACTORED THE FUNCS TO GET VALS - UPDATE REST OF NODES

+added extrudeTest to test out interchangeable inputs. slot now has optional input groupIndex. slots with the same groupIndex will be rendered

+### --10-07-2025--

+before anything else: finish group input - go back to combo and add support for bool

+solved issue where I broke rerendering stability of nodes by calculating connectedSlotIds.

+I need to think about all possible situations

+- default value for switch input (should be handled out of the box).
+- other switch inputs than slots?
+- automatic output switch?

+unfortunately the switch input can only be slot for now, as it saves active input as node value where key is inputId and value is bool indicating if slot is active

 ## General

 the problems to solve can be divided into two categories: